Skip to content

 Despite most of them dying, there are records for these children.
 Oschefski and others have built up a database with 86,500 names and information.
 The group's volunteers offer information for people seeking their history free of charge.

 "Our country is dotted with unmarked graves across Canada," said Oschefski.
-Her husband found out about a mass grave at Niagara on the Lake.
-Investigation revealed two graves with 76 children in them, she said.
+Her husband found out about a mass grave in Etobicoke.
+Investigation revealed two graves with 76 children.
+Oschefski and her team worked to raise the money needed to build a monument for the children.

 "Our group is recognized around the world for what we do," said Oschefski.